 Immigration: A pathway to citizenship for undocumented immigrants.

 Yang would create a new “tier of long-term permanent residency” that would allow immigrants who are in the U.S. illegally to attain citizenship in 18 years.
-If they register for the new tier, undocumented immigrants who have lived illegally in the country for “a substantial amount of time” would be able to work and live in U.S., while they wait to become citizens, so long as they pay taxes and do not receive any felony convictions.
+If they register for the new tier, undocumented immigrants would be able to work and live in U.S., while they wait to become citizens, so long as they pay taxes and are not convicted of a felony.

 As part of his immigration plan, Yang would also boost funding for U.S. ports of entry, improve technology to secure the southern border and strengthen environmental protections along the Rio Grande.
 Yang also supports the DREAM Act, a proposal aimed at protecting young undocumented immigrants who were brought to the country illegally as children.